Skip to content

 You wrote mustn't

 Your brain translates the negation as 'you mustn't pay'.
 But mustn't = forbidden to pay.
 The museum is free, so paying is not necessary, not forbidden.
-Don't have to.
+Needn't (a single word, valid in Open Cloze) = it's not necessary.

 The signal